Why Does My Roof Make Loud Noises in Winter? A Minnesota Roofer Explains

 Should I remove snow from my roof to stop the noises?

 Only if snow depth exceeds 2 feet of packed snow or you see structural signs like sagging.
-Routine roof raking of the first 3-4 feet from the eaves helps prevent ice dams but won't eliminate thermal popping.
 Never climb onto a snowy roof — use a roof rake from the ground or call a professional.

 Hearing strange noises from your roof this winter?
 Schedule a free roof inspection with Modern Exterior Systems.
-We'll check your attic ventilation, insulation, and roof condition — and tell you honestly whether you have a problem or just a noisy house.
 Call (952) 206-6339.